 5. Avoid the over consumption of Vanadium: Although very beneficial for the body, particularly for diabetes and blood sugar problems, over consumption of the mineral vanadium has been linked to increased blood creatinine levels (stay under 100mcg a day).

 6. Alpha lipoic acid: This is a fantastic nutrient!
 And one that I recommend every kidney disease sufferer begin right away.
 It helps provide energy to the kidneys, it helps nutrialise toxins to make them harmless to the body (so elimination does not damage the kidneys), it helps improve kidney function, and of course helps lower creatinine levels.
 If you would like to know more info on alpha lipoic acid, please check out my article here.
 I recommend a dosage of 300mg a day.

 7. Chitosan: Chitosan maybe be better known for weight management, but believe it or not it has another trick up its sleeve.
 Chitosan supplementation in clinical studies reduced urea, creatinine and cholesterol levels in the blood, and increased haemoglobin production in patients with chronic kidney disease.
 I recommend a dosage of 1000-4000mg a day.

 So there you have it, 7 great tips on how to lower creatinine levels naturally.
 I hope that these really help you.
-If you would like further tools to increase your kidney function and lower creatinine, then please check out my kidney healing program and book here: www.beatkidneydisease.com
+If you would like further tools to increase your kidney function and lower creatinine, then please sign up to my free kidney ecourse.

 Once more I would love to hear from your thoughts and comments below, and please make sure you click the “LIKE” button below!